RafyBhuiyan/RafyBhuiyan/README.md

 - 🔭 I’m currently working on **BookMyDoc**
 - 🌱 I’m currently learning **Data structure and Algorithm**
-- 💬 Ask me about **Competitive Programming, Data Structure, Algorithm**
+- 💬 Ask me about **Competitive Programming, Data Structures and Algorithms**
 - 📫 How to reach me: **rafybhuiyan23@gmail.com**

 ## Connect with me